fengqiangboy/flutter-nordic-dfu/README.md

 This library allows you to do a Device Firmware Update (DFU) of your nrf51 or nrf52 chip from Nordic Semiconductor.
 It works for Android and iOS fine.

+This is the implementation of the reference "[react-native-nordic-dfu](https://github.com/Pilloxa/react-native-nordic-dfu)"

 For more info about the DFU process, see: [Resources](#resources)